rupesh-dev30/DevForum/README.md

 Deploy on Vercel (Recommended)

-The easiest way to deploy this Next.js app is via Vercel.
+The easiest way to deploy this Next.js app is using Vercel.

 Deploy on Netlify

-You can also deploy on Netlify.
+You can also deploy this Next.js app with Netlify.